 The February 21, 2026 cruise on the Azamara Journey departs from Las Palmas, Gran Canaria, Canary Islands.
-On this 8 Night Africa: Africa & Europe (Gran Canaria To Lisbon) sailing, the ship will visit a total of 7 different cruise port destinations, including its departure port.
+On this 8 Night Africa: Africa & Europe (Gran Canaria To Lisbon) sailing, the ship will visit a total of 7 cruise port destinations, including its departure port.
 The Azamara Journey sets sail on Saturday, Feb 21st and returns on Sunday, Mar 1st.

 Use the buttons below to toggle between cabin types.